janeheng20/Travel-Agency-Booking-System/README.md

   - Room pricing
 - 🧭 **Interactive Menu** – Simple and easy-to-use interface to help users navigate and choose

-## 👥 Who Can Use This?

-Anyone looking to explore hotel options in Malaysia!
-Perfect for:
-- Tourists
-- Local travelers
-- Travel planners
-- Students learning about programming or system interaction

 ## 🎯 Objective

 To provide a user-friendly hotel information platform that simplifies the decision-making process for Malaysian getaways — because everyone deserves an easy and enjoyable travel planning experience.